Abylovv/Web_project/README.md

-We did all app about uni and we have added University logo....
+We did all app about university and we have added University logo....